Media Finance Focus 2022

 64. Media Credit & Collections

-Moderators: Ed Ienner, Dotdash Meredith; Christine Lipani, Dotdash Meredith; and Tonya Sorrells, Hearst Television
+Ed Ienner, Dotdash Meredith; Christine Lipani, Dotdash Meredith; and Tonya Sorrells, Hearst Television

 This session will look at significant issues facing credit and collections professionals.
 Areas to be covered include liability – joint & several vs sequential, the emergence of digital in a post-covid world, invoicing & billing, anti-trust, hybrid work environment.
 Best practices, including approving customers, financial statements, approvals for credit, systems services and shared services including outsourcing.
 This session will look at automation, payments, AI and order to cash.